textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Depth of page content

-A given page should only be as explanatory as necessary; thorough, but not belabouring every possible factoid (see [Revising existing pages](#revising-existing-pages)).
+A given page should only be as explanatory as necessary; thorough, but not belabouring every possible factoid.
 Rely on the usability of Textpattern’s interface, and leave some benefit of doubt to the user to connect the dots.
 Only expand on subject minutiae when it helps clear up questions repeatedly raised in the [community forum](https://forum.textpattern.com/).
-See the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures) for more on that notion and others.
+(The subject of identifying needed documentation is covered in the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures).)

-Administration-side panels strive to be as intuitive as possible by design.
+Textpattern developers strive to make the back-end panels as intuitive as possible by design.
 Perhaps not perfect but always improving.
-Therefore, it’s probably not necessary to meticulously document panel functionality in minute detail, especially as the panels provide help tips in context of a given function or widget.
+It’s probably not necessary to document panel functionality in fine-grained detail, especially as the panels provide help tips in context of a given function or widget.

-Before writing or revising documentation on the administration-side functionality, see that interface panels themselves are written and designed better, including the associated help tips; ensure they are as meaningful and clear as possible.
-If a UI tip doesn’t make sense to you, [start an Issue](https://github.com/textpattern/textpattern.github.io/issues) to bring it to attention and suggest how it can be improved.
+Before writing or revising documentation on panel functionality, see that the panels themselves are designed and written better, including the associated help tips.
+Ensure they are as meaningful and clear as possible.
+If a UI tip doesn’t make sense, start an Issue in the [Textpattern repository](https://github.com/textpattern/textpattern.github.io/issues) to bring it to attention and suggest how it can be improved.

 When fine-grain descriptions are warranted on a page, but the page starts feeling overly dense, or you are inclined to use a lot of parenthetical notes in sentences, consider [using notes](#using-notes) instead.

-Whether main text or notes, ensure you’re not using more words than necessary to convey a useful fact (see [Concise writing tips](#concise-writing-tips)).
+Whether main text or notes, ensure you’re not using more words than necessary to convey a useful fact.

 ## Writing and editing